freeCodeCamp/freeCodeCamp/guide/english/bash/bash-rm/index.md

 ### Warning

 This command is capable of deleting many files at once with ease.
 This can be beneficial, but also dangerous.
-Use at your own risk
+Use at your own risk.

 ### More Information:
 * [Wikipedia](https://en.wikipedia.org/wiki/Rm_(Unix))